ionnich/SuperMind/0-Zettel/Neural Network.md

 # Neural Network

 A neural network is a network of [[Neurons]] used to identify patterns.
+Neurons are stacked.
+Each level of the stack is called a **Layer**.